peterkuma/ccbrowse/README.md

 We can see a number of things in this profile specification:

   * It defines a profile called `A-Train`.
+  * The primary satellite is `calipso`.
+This means that CloudSat data will be synchronized to CALIPSO.
   * The x-axis begins at midnight 1st Jan 2006, and the z-axis begins at an altitude of 0m.
   * The lowest zoom level (`0`) has tiles of 131072s in width and 65536m in